Canada Dock Branch: Today

 The line is currently a freight-only diesel-traction line and is sometimes referred to as the Bootle Branch or Seaforth Container Terminal Branch (SCT) providing the sole remaining rail connection to the Port of Liverpool.

 The Olive Mount chord at Edge Hill junction was re-opened in December 2008, approximately doubling the Canada Dock branch's throughput of freight from the Port of Liverpool to the West Coast Main Line.
 The reinstatement of the chord was essential for existing port operations, ready for the increase in freight when the Post-Panamax, Liverpool2 container terminal was completed at Seaforth Dock.
 The container terminal can berth the world's largest container ships, transporting up to 14,000 containers per ship.

 Biomass wood pellets are imported into Liverpool and delivered to the Drax power station in Yorkshire via the rail link.
 The service started in 2015 with four trains a day, each carrying 25 wagons containing approximately 1,600 tonne of biomass pellets.

-A thrice-weekly rail link between the Port of Liverpool and the Mossend terminal in Glasgow was set up in 2018.
+A thrice-weekly rail link between the Port of Liverpool and the Mossend EuroTerminal terminal in Glasgow was set up in 2018.
 It is expected that each trip will consist of about 40 containers.